Query

 STATUS=$(curl -s -H "Authorization: $API_KEY" "$STATUS_URL")

-QUERY_STATUS=$(echo $STATUS | jq -r ‘.query_status’)
+QUERY_STATUS=$(echo "$STATUS" | jq -r '.query_status')

 echo "Status: $QUERY_STATUS"

-if [ "$QUERY_STATUS" = "Completed" ]; then
+if [ "$QUERY_STATUS" = "completed" ]; then

-DOWNLOAD_URL=$(echo $STATUS | jq -r ‘.download_url’)
+DOWNLOAD_URL=$(echo "$STATUS" | jq -r '.download_url // empty')

 break

-elif [ "$QUERY_STATUS" = "Failed" ]; then
+elif [ "$QUERY_STATUS" = "failed" ]; then

-echo "Query failed: $(echo $STATUS | jq -r ‘.error’)"
+echo "Query failed: $(echo "$STATUS" | jq -r '.error // .message')"

 exit 1